 - How much physical effort you can safely perform at work without reinjuring yourself

-- Convince the doctor that our clients were faking or exaggerating their injury
+- Convince the doctor that a client is faking or exaggerating their injury

-- Send clients back to a job that was too physical for them to handle
+- Send someone back to their job, even if it may be too physical for them to handle

-- Release our client from treatment before they were physically ready
+- Release a worker from treatment before they feel physically ready

-Unfortunately, not all FCEs are created equal.
-FCE standards vary from provider to provider.
+A Functional Capacity Evaluation should be fair, administered by an impartial professional, such as a physical therapist, and based on scientific, standardized methods.
+Unfortunately, FCE standards can vary from provider to provider.
 Some FCE tests are more accurate than others at measuring a person’s capacity for actual work over an eight- to 10-hour work day.
-Some FCE tests are not based on scientific standardized methods.
-FCEs are not always fair, nor are some FCE providers necessarily unbiased.
+Ultimately, not all FCEs are created equal, and that’s something an injured worker needs to know.

 For example, we have seen one FCE provider consistently instruct injured workers to stop the test and take a rest break.
 Then that provider would write in the evaluation that the person did not give full effort on the test.
 Another FCE provider has regularly reported that injured workers had been faking or exaggerating their injuries, when other FCE providers and physicians have reached contrary conclusions for the same workers.

-You can see that, like Christopher, your doctor may rely on the FCE test to release you to return to work before you are ready or without the proper restrictions.
-At James Scott Farrin, we know who the more trustworthy and reputable FCE providers are and, on the other hand, the ones who may not have your best interests in mind and who may be more interested in results that please the workers’ compensation insurance companies.
-For these reasons, it is very important to contact the professional team at James Scott Farrin as soon as possible, and be aware of these issues when your doctor starts talking about releasing you from treatment or returning you to work.
+You can see that, like Christopher, your doctor may rely on the FCE test to release you to return to work before you may be ready or without any restrictions.
+It is very important to be aware of potential issues when your doctor starts talking about releasing you from treatment or returning you to work.

-Remember that your employer and their insurance company may want to get you back to work as soon as possible.
-Even if it means getting you back to work before you are physically ready.
-And remember too, your doctor may not necessarily know exactly what your job requires of you physically or understand the laws of workers’ compensation about returning to work.
-For example, some doctors may assume that, if an injured worker cannot perform a job after a trial return to work attempt, then workers’ compensation insurance companies will be perfectly willing to restart workers’ compensation checks.
-That assumption is very frequently inaccurate.
+Your doctor may think you’re ready to return because they don’t necessarily know exactly what your job requires of you physically.
+They also may not understand the laws of workers’ compensation about returning to work.
+For example, some doctors may assume that the best way to determine if an injured worker is ready to go back to work is to sign off on them going back to work for a short trial period.
+If the worker cannot perform their job during a trial return to work, your doctor may believe, then workers’ compensation insurance companies will be perfectly willing to restart workers’ compensation checks.
+That assumption is very frequently wrong.

 To protect your own interests, it is best to get a written description of your job functions and discuss it with your doctor in detail.
 If you are having physical issues or taking medications that will keep you from being able to safely perform your job, you need to let your doctor know.
 Also tell your doctor if your physical issues on the job could create a danger to other co-workers or the public.
 No one knows as well as you the physical requirements and dangers of your job.

-Get a FREE Case Evaluation from NC Workers’ Comp Lawyers
+Get a FREE Case Evaluation from Battle-Tested Workers’ Comp Lawyers

 We believe in caution and prudence.
-And there is a lot to know about workers’ compensation law and the system is extremely difficult to navigate successfully on your own.
+There is a lot to know about workers’ compensation law and the system can be extremely difficult to navigate successfully on your own.

 That is why we urge anyone who has been injured on the job to contact us or call 1-866-900-7078 immediately after their injury.
-We will try to ensure that all the necessary measures are taken to preserve your right to workers’ compensation benefits and hopefully help you find medical providers who have your best interests in mind.
+We will try to ensure that all the necessary measures are taken to preserve your potential right to workers’ compensation benefits.